-Information concerning clearances, ventilation and electrical requirements is detailed in jupiter-install. pdf.
+Information concerning clearances, ventilation and electrical requirements is detailed in the INSTALLATION Section.
 Read now if you are uncertain about any of these issues.
 DON'T PROCEED UNTIL YOU ARE COMFORTABLE WITH THE LOCATION THAT YOU SELECT.
 You don't want to do this job twice.